aio-libs/aiobotocore/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have reproduced in environment where `pip check` passes without errors
 - [ ] I have provided `pip freeze` results
 - [ ] I have provided sample code or detailed way to reproduce
+- [ ] I have tried the same code in botocore to ensure this is a aiobotocore specific issue

 **pip freeze results**